 GreenLiner insulated box liners are IPC’s high-performance and innovative insulated shipping boxes.
 Each GreenLiner unit is composed of two three-panel, tri-fold liners for a six-sided box.
 The insulated shipping boxes are unique in that they provide an alternative form of temperature-control packaging that is both fully collapsible and compressible using IPC’s patented technology.

 The self-inflating and expanding thermal liners arrive compact and vacuum-compressed in compression sleeves and will inflate automatically to full thickness upon opening.
-These liners are effective to protect refrigerated, frozen, and room-temperature (RT) products for 48+ hours.
+These liners are effective to protect refrigerated, frozen, and room-temperature (RT) products for 48+ hours (making them perfect for 48 hour frozen shipping for products such as vaccines).
 The GreenLiner insulated boxes are shipped compressed and will inflate to full pre-compressed thickness upon opening of the compressed vacuum sleeve.
 The space-efficiency feature will save 75% in shipping and storage space as compared to the equivalent in rigid coolers.

 Risk Mitigation Study of Human Milk Distribution by GreenLiner Insulated Box Liner